CLARKBENHAM/CLARKBENHAM.github.io/content/posts/nuclear.md

 2b.
 Soviets test first atomic bomb in Aug 1949.
 3. So US possibly could've nuked USSR in Early-Mid 1949 without retaliation, though balance of B-36s vs MiG-15 unclear.
 4. But the US doesn't have enough bombs to cripple USSR.
-Only ~50 in June 1948, 170 in June 1949, and 300 in 1950.
-TROJAN plan in dec 48 called for 130, OFFTACKLE in Dec 49 called for 292.
+Only 7-13 in Nov 47, ~50 in June 1948, 170 in June 1949, 300 by June 30 1950, 400 by Jan 1 1951, 1k in early 1953.
+	TROJAN plan in dec 48 called for 130 (causing 6 million deaths), OFFTACKLE in Dec 49 called for 292.
 But Harmon's May 1949 committee reported  "even if all precisely hit their targets, the USSR would not surrender, its leadership would not be seriously weakened, and its military could still operate".

 So actually atomic bombs with propeller driven bomber planes still favor a defensive posture:
 1. They likely could've been shoot down by jet fighters